What happens if we reverse the order of the quantifiers in Convergence of a Sequence? Namely, define vercongence as:

 b.
 A sequence with an infinite number of ones that converges to a limit not equal to one.

 c.
-A divergent sequence such that for every
+A divergent sequence such that for every it is possible to find consecutive ones somewhere in the sequence.

 Proof